María Teresa González-Garza y Barron

-Maria Teresa González Garza y Barrón is a professor and researcher in biotechnology at Monterrey Institute of Technology and Higher Education, Monterrey Campus.
-She holds a doctorate in biological sciences and microbiology.
-Her specialties include cellular biology, molecular biology, cell therapy and ethnobiology.
-She performs her research with the Centro de Innovación y Transferencia en Salud and the Cátedra de Terapia Celular.
+Maria Teresa González Garza y Barrón was a professor and researcher in biotechnology at Monterrey Institute of Technology and Higher Education, Monterrey Campus.

+After completing a university degree in biology, from the National Autonomous University of Mexico (UNAM) in 1969, she spent 15 years at the university and within the Mexican Social Security Institute in a Department of Biomedical Research.
+In 1992, she received her doctorate in biology with a specialty in microbiology from the Autonomous University of Nuevo León.

+Her specialties included cellular biology, molecular biology, cell therapy and ethnobiology.
+In particular, her research focused on cellular mechanisms in cancer lines, differences between normal and cancerous cells, and the use of cell therapies using stem cells to replace damaged tissue.
+She also investigated natural substances from traditional medicine for their potential anticancer and antiparasitic properties.

+Throughout her career, she worked with el Centro de Investigación Biomédica del Noreste (IMSS) and el Instituto Tecnológico y de Estudios Superiores de Monterrey (ITESM) and the Centro de Innovación y Transferencia en Salud and the Cátedra de Terapia Celular.
 She was part of a team which has had success in combating amyotrophic lateral sclerosis with stem cell therapy.

 Her research work has been recognized by Mexico's Sistema Nacional de Investigadores with Level II membership.
+She has received various awards including the Dr. Jorge Rosenkranz Medical Research Award (1988) and the Canifarma Award (1993).